ofeksadlo/Fingers-Counter/README.md

 # Finger-Counter
-Simple count fingers based on opencv
+Simple fingers counter based on opencv

 # What it does